mollysal/Mod-1-HW/README.md

 The HTML needed semantic elements to allow higher ranking within web searches.
 I learned to utilize semantic elements and modify another users code.

 > **Note**: This layout is designed for desktop viewing, so you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.
-Eventually you'll learn how to make elements responsive so that your web application is optimized for any screen size.

 ![Sample Reference Image](/assets/images/01-html-css-git-homework-demo.png)